kruize/benchmarks/techempower/README.md

 - **NAMESPACE**: Namespace in which tfb-qrh application is to be deployed.
 It is optional, if not specified then `default` will be considered as the namespace.
 - **TFB_IMAGE**: TechEmpower Framework Quarkus image to deploy.
 It is optional, if is not specified then the default image `kruize/tfb-qrh:1.13.2.F_mm.v1` will be considered for the deployment.
 - **RE_DEPLOY**: Deploy the application in cluster.
 If application is already running, it deletes the old deployment and deploy again.
+- **MODE**: Monitoring mode enables to run the application to run the load and monitor the metrics for the specified duration mentioned with -d option.
 - **DURATION**: Duration of each warmup and measurement run.
 - **WARMUPS**: No.of warmup runs.
 - **MEASURES**: No.of measurement runs.